pnsrao/CarND-Vehicle-Detection/writeup_report.md

 I trained a linear SVM using the LinearSVC module of the scikit-learn package.
 I was able to obtain a high accuracy score of 98.5% that seemed Ok for the project.

-Thi scan be found in Cell 5 of the notebook.
+This can be found in Cell 5 of the notebook.

 ### Sliding Window Search